Australia Unveils National AI Assurance Framework to Foster Trust and Safety

 AI technologies, though in use for decades, have recently seen a surge in general-use capabilities, such as generative AI, becoming integral to everyday tools.
 Recognizing the importance of public confidence and trust in AI, governments across Australia have collaborated for nearly a year to develop this unified framework.

 In June 2023, Data and Digital Ministers committed to a nationally consistent approach to AI’s safe and ethical use by government entities.
-A cross-jurisdictional working group, co-chaired by the Commonwealth and New South Wales (NSW) Governments, spearheaded the effort to harmonize AI assurance practices while respecting the unique circumstances and structures of each jurisdiction.
+A cross-jurisdictional working group, co-chaired by the Commonwealth and New South Wales (NSW) Governments, spearheaded the effort to harmonize AI assurance practices.
+At the same time, the group respected the unique circumstances and structures of each jurisdiction.
 The NSW Artificial Intelligence Assurance Framework, one of the world’s pioneering AI frameworks, served as a baseline for this national initiative.

 Collaboration and Commitment